-We expect the public offering price to be between \$15.00 and \$17.00 per share.
+The initial public offering price is \$16.00 per share.
 Currently, no public market exists for our Class A common stock.
-After pricing of the offering, we expect that the shares will trade on the NASDAQ Global Market under the symbol "BLZE."
+Our Class A common stock has been approved for listing on the NASDAQ Global Market under the symbol "BLZE."